zuozhenggh/learning-library/sample-livelabs-templates/create-labs/labs/livelabs-faq/livelabs-faq.md

     - Delete the same repo you just deleted on Github on your local machine as well.
     - After the successful deletion of repo on Github and local machine, follow the instructions from step 7 in lab 1 - Get Started with Git and Set up the GitHub Environment to rebuilt the repo.
 8. Any questions related to Github?
-    -	Join the Slack channel: #livelabs-authors-help and ask the question in the channel.
+    -	Join the Slack channel: #workshop-authors-help and ask the question in the channel.

 ## **Workshops FAQ**

-1. Do I need to be on a VPN to access LiveLabs Workshop Management System (LWMS)?
+1. Do I need to be on a VPN to access the Workshop Management System (WMS)?
-    - Yes, you need to be on VPN to access LWMS.
+    - Yes, you need to be on VPN to access WMS.
 2. Who can submit a workshop?
     -	Anyone within Oracle can submit a workshop.
     -	If a partner is interested in submitting a workshop, an employee within Oracle needs to submit the workshop on their behalf.
 3. How to submit a workshop?
-    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to LWMS.
+    -	Click [here](https://apex.oraclecorp.com/pls/apex/f?p=24885:51) to navigate to the WMS.
     -	First, search if there is already existing content in the catalog using the Search Bar on the top.
 If yes, contact the authors of that workshop - Click on the workshop tile and then click on Ask Workshop Contacts a Question.
 Write a message in the description box, click Send Mail.
     -	If no, proceed to submit a workshop.
     -	On the left menu, click on Submit a New Workshop.